 Here here, Mr. Sowers.
 Tyranny in government starts with these small things, does it not?
 You give them an inch, and they’ll take the proverbial mile.
 South Mountain Creamery has every right to sell a chemical-free product and call it “all-natural” without facing time in the slammer.
 And the American people have a right to drink milk without all the government-mandated goodies foisted upon us.

-Enough already.We value your comments!
-Please weigh in on our comment section below.
+Enough already.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com